MadLittleMods/macchiato/README.md

 # How to use/include

-Just add the `macchiato` folder to your include path.
+Just add the `include` folder to your include path.

+Macchiato is also available as a header-only library in `single_include/Macchiato.hpp`.
+This is a no-dependency/fully-independent version of Macchiato.
+We simply concatenate the dependencies together and remove the `#include *.h` to the h file dependencies

 ```
 #include <iostream>